PM, MBS discuss regional security

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In the meeting with MBS, Pakistan-Saudi Arabia ties also came under discussion.

-At the royal terminal of the kingdom’s capital, Imran Khan was greeted by Riyadh Governor Faisal bin Bandar Al Saud and Pakistan’s Ambassador to Saudi Arabia Raja Ali Ejaz, besides officials of Saudi protocol and officers of Pakistan Consulate.

-Earlier, the prime minister landed in Madina and paid his respects at the Roza-e-Rasool (Peace Be Upon Him) and offered nawafil in Masjid-e-Nabvi.
+Earlier, the prime minister landed in Madina and paid his respects at the Roza-e-Rasool (PBUH) and offered nawafil in Masjid-e-Nabvi.
 Imran Khan was received by Madina Deputy Governor Prince Saud Bin Khalid Al-Faisal.

-In the meeting with MBS, Pakistan-Saudi Arabia ties also came under discussion.

-At the royal terminal of the kingdom’s capital, Imran Khan was greeted by Riyadh Governor Faisal bin Bandar Al Saud and Pakistan’s Ambassador to Saudi Arabia Raja Ali Ejaz, besides officials of Saudi protocol and officers of Pakistan Consulate.

-Earlier, the prime minister landed in Madina and paid his respects at the Roza-e-Rasool (Peace Be Upon Him) and offered nawafil in Masjid-e-Nabvi.
+Earlier, the prime minister landed in Madina and paid his respects at the Roza-e-Rasool (PBUH) and offered nawafil in Masjid-e-Nabvi.
 Imran Khan was received by Madina Deputy Governor Prince Saud Bin Khalid Al-Faisal.